Chapter 3:

 She enthusiastically agreed and we departed.

-I peered around the corner of a brick building.
-I could see the spot I had appeared in, but that wasn't why I was here.
-I scanned the crowd for my target.
-There he was, up ahead, still sitting on his barrel: the caped fiend who had sold me out to those traffickers.
+Up ahead, still sitting on his barrel: the caped fiend who had sold me out to those traffickers.
 This time, he was tossing a coin.
 Worried he might run away upon seeing me, I devised a plan.

 “That’s him right there,” I indicated to Erin.
-“The plan is simple.
-You go talk to him and convince him to come here.
+“You go talk to him and convince him to come here.
 I’ll wait around the corner and ambush him.”

 "That sounds dangerous," Erin said, uncertainly.

-"I am the danger," I responded.
+"I am the danger," I responded, tapping my sword.
 "Now, go."

 She nodded determinedly and skipped off towards the man.
 As soon as I had confirmed the two were engaged in conversation, I got into position: sword drawn, ready to fight.
 The streets weren’t as busy as yesterday, but the few passersby shot me suspicious glances.

-Eventually, I heard their voices approaching.
+Eventually, their voices approached.

 As soon as I caught a glimpse of that caped bastard, I geared up to kick him in the stomach.
-Before my leg could go all the way, the man flung his coin into my face.
+Before my leg could go all the way, the man shot his coin into my face.
 I yelped out and stumbled backwards.

 Recovering, I put my sword up to his neck.
 It didn’t feel menacing, since I could tell he’d let me do it.
 “You’re going to talk,” I sneered.